Bahrain Grand Prix should not go ahead, says Ed Miliband

 Amnesty International says Bahrain faces a "human rights crisis".

 Prime Minister David Cameron said peaceful protests should be allowed - but reform had begun in Bahrain and it was a matter for Formula 1.

-Mr Miliband's intervention comes after his shadow home secretary, Yvette Cooper, called on British Formula 1 drivers such as Jenson Button and Lewis Hamilton to boycott Sunday's race.'Weigh in'
+Mr Miliband's intervention comes after his shadow home secretary, Yvette Cooper, called on British Formula 1 drivers such as Jenson Button and Lewis Hamilton to boycott Sunday's race.

 The Labour leader told journalists the government could "weigh in and express its view" to put pressure on Formula 1 to stop the race going ahead.

 "Given the violence we have seen in Bahrain, given the human rights abuses, I don't believe the Grand Prix should go ahead and I hope that the government will make its view clear and say the same."

 But Prime Minister David Cameron said: "It's a matter for Formula 1, but let me be clear, we always stand up for human rights and it's important that peaceful protests are allowed to go ahead.

 "But I think we should be clear that Bahrain is not Syria, there is a process of reform underway and this government backs that reform and wants to help promote that reform."

 However, Liberal Democrat president Tim Farron echoed calls for the race to be stopped, saying "it endorses and legitimises the regime".

 And Respect MP George Galloway said: "There is blood on the tracks and anyone who drives over them will never be forgiven."